 - 1. Set needle valve the same as for glow operation. - 2.
-Fill fuel tank with good, fresh diesel fuel normally consisting of equal parts of ether, kerosene and oil. - 3.
-Prime the engine with a few drops of diesel fuel in the exhaust port. - 4.
-The compression should feel slightly higher than it was for glow operation. - 5.
-Reed valve models: Wind prop back on spring starter and release.
-Rotary valve models: Place finger over intake, slowly rotate engine counter clockwise over compression to fill fuel line.
-Then begin flipping. - 6.
-Start increasing compression while flipping until engine fires or pops.
-Only slight rotation of compression lever is necessary, about 1/8 turn increments.
-Reprime and continue. - 7.
-Upon starting, slowly increase compression until engine running improves. - 8.
-Adjust needle valve until engine is running as smoothly as possible. - 9.
+Fill fuel tank with good, FRESH diesel fuel normally consisting of equal parts of ether, kerosene and oil. - 3.
+The compression should feel slightly higher than it was for glow operation. - 4.
+Place finger over intake, slowly rotate engine counter clockwise over compression to fill the fuel line.
+Then start with electric starter. - 5.
+Start increasing compression until engine fires or pops.
+Only slight rotation of compression lever is necessary, about 1/8 turn increments. - 6.
+Upon starting, at full throttle setting, slowly increase compression until engine running improves. - 7.
+Adjust needle valve until engine is running as smoothly as possible. - 8.
+Idle adjustments are made with carburetor adjustments only, do not adjust the compression at idle speeds. - 9.
 Rich setting or excessive compression will cause engine to slow down.
 Lean setting or inadequate compression will cause engine to run irregularly ('burping'). - 10.
 You will have to adjust the compression and the needle valve for the smoothest setting.
 Always use a little more compression to take up for airborne unloading.
-Decreased compression settings for lower power requirements and this slower running requires richer needle valve settings.
+Decreased compression settings for lower power requirements and this slower running requires slightly richer needle valve settings.
 Just the opposite is true for higher power settings.
 When correct compression setting is achieved, lock the adjustment lever with locking arm. - 11.
 In normal operation, your engine will start to speed up after running for a few seconds due to warm-up which serves to advance the timing.
 You should always rotate the compression knob back and forth to determine the proper running position. - 12.
 Electric starting: Be careful, damage is easily done to small engines.